AlizaibWEBdev/blogapi/README.md

 This is the backend API for a simple blog application created using Node.js, Express.js, and MongoDB.

 # note
-rap all the folder inside src folder
+wrap all the folder inside src folder